“She successfully negotiated for her life’s happiness.” - Stuart Diamond, Getting More: How You Can Negotiate to Succeed in Work and Life

 I’ve learned to break away from the potentially toxic association between my perceived value and the title that sits on my profile, and instead make decisions around what truly enables me to continuously improve and uplevel myself﹣not what impresses others.
 I've also come to appreciate that effective leadership comes in many forms and often not from those flaunting the title.

-I'm excited to get back into spreadsheets, grow the heck out of a new product, and have fun while doing it.
+I'm excited to get back into spreadsheets, grow the heck out of new products, and have fun while doing it.
 And if I am truly minimizing regret and not risk, I will regret optimizing for external validation (a title), versus building more branches of my tree.

 The Only Move That Matters Is Your Next One